Peeragogy/Peeragogy.github.io/technologies.md

 <span>[</span>8<span>]</span> created a CSCW Matrix, bringing together
 time and place functions and needs.
 Some tools are synchronous, such as Google+ Hangouts, Blackboard Collaborate, and Adobe Connect, while others let us work asynchronously, such as wikis and forums.
 Google Docs can work be used both ways.
 We seem to be considering here mostly tools good for group work, but not for solo, while many others are much easier solo or in smaller groups.

-Some tools are synchronous, such as Google+ Hangouts, Blackboard Collaborate, and Adobe Connect, while others let us work asynchronously, such as wikis, forums, and Google Docs.
-We seem to be considering here mostly tools good for group work, but not for solo, while many others are much easier solo or in smaller groups.

 ### Stages of Activities and Tasks

-Ben Shneiderman <span>[</span>5<span>]</span> has simplified the abundant models in this area (e.g., Couger and Cave) with a clear model of 4 general activities and 8 tasks in creation for individuals, which we can lean on as another framework for co-creation in co-learning.
+Ben Shneiderman <span>[</span>5<span>]</span> has simplified the proliferation of models in this area (e.g., Couger and Cave) with a clear model of four general activities and eight tasks for individuals, which we can lean on as another framework for co-creation in co-learning.

 Tools and functions won’t be clear cut between areas.
 For example, some